mafiefa02/atsevofni-be/README.md

 ```

 ## What about deploying it?
-There are many ways to deploy the service, the easiest way is one can use existing `Dockerfile` to deploy the backend service.
+There are many ways to deploy the service, the easiest way is to use the existing `Dockerfile`.